Republic Day: 939 police medals including 189 for gallantry declared | Law-Order

 No one has been given the top category president's police medal for gallantry (PPMG) this time.

-Eighty-eight personnel have been awarded the distinguished service medal while 662 have been given the meritorious service medal.
-42 fire service medals, 37 correctional service medals for police personnel and 51 'Jeevan Rakshak Padak' were also announced.
+Eighty-eight personnel have been awarded the distinguished service medal, while 662 have been given the meritorious service medal.
+Forty-two fire service medals, 37 correctional service medals for police personnel and 51 'Jeevan Rakshak Padak' were also announced.

 The 'Jeevan Rakshak' series of medals are given for meritorious act of human nature in saving the life of a person.